-In August 2020, HL issued to a directors and his designee, entities affiliated with HL's Chief Executive Officer, and other initial shareholders unsecured, nonconvertible, non-interest-bearing promissory notes in the aggregate amount of \$146,055 (the "August Notes").
+In August 2020, HL issued to a director and his designee, entities affiliated with HL's Chief Executive Officer, and other initial shareholders unsecured, non-convertible, non-interest-bearing promissory notes in the aggregate amount of \$146,055 (the "August Notes").
 The August Notes are non-interest bearing and payable on the consummation of HL's initial business combination.